There are other sources of financial support besides the SUSI grant scheme that are worth exploring. All are based on particular eligibility criteria.

 The Student Assistance Fund provides financial assistance for full-time higher education to students who are experiencing financial difficulties whilst attending college.
 Students can apply for assistance to help them with either temporary or ongoing financial difficulties.
-The Student Assistance Fund provides a further source of funding for higher education students in addition to the student grant.
+The Student Assistance Fund can be accessed in addition to the student grant.
 Students in need of financial support make application in their college for assistance under the Fund.
 To assess your eligibility for the Fund you need to be aware of the main conditions of the programme.

-Note: The Student Assistance Fund is not available in Further Education colleges.
+Note: The Student Assistance Fund is not available for Further Education / PLC courses.

-Check your eligibility for the Student Assistance Fund using the 6-step guide on Student Finance
+Check your eligibility for the Student Assistance Fund using the 6-step guide available on Student Finance

-Click here to go the national credit union site, here you can find details of your local credit union.
+Click here to visit the national credit union site for details of your local credit union.

 St. Vincent de Paul Education and Training Bursary

-There is some help available at local level for clients of St. Vincent de Paul through a fund.
-Applicants can apply to the Education Officer in the Society of St. Vincent De Paul.
-In order to apply applicants need to enclose a letter, outlining what they are studying and what factors are inhibiting their studies.
+There is help available at local level for clients of St. Vincent de Paul through this fund.
+The application process varies according to where you live.
 Generally this fund is reserved for learners who have not been successful with other agencies.